junxit/us-congress-bills-116/bill.md

 - **(6)** in section 3052(b)(1) of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act—
   - **(A)** after “State” insert “, Indian Tribe, unit of local government, or community-based nonprofit organization”; and
   - **(B)** after “facility” insert “and adopt policies that focus on programming, strategies, and educational components for reducing recidivism and probation violations”;
-- **(7)** in the section heading for section 3053 of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act, strike “State”; and
+- **(7)** in the section heading for section 3053 of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act, strike “State”;
-- **(8)** in section 3054 of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act, after “State” insert “, Indian Tribe, unit of local government, or community-based nonprofit organization”.
+- **(8)** in section 3054 of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act, after “State” insert “, Indian Tribe, unit of local government, or community-based nonprofit organization”; and
+- **(9)** amend section 3055 of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by section 2 of the Act, to read as follows:
+  > ## § 3055.
+Authorization of funding
+  >
+  > Subject to the availability of appropriations, for purposes of carrying out this part, the Attorney General is authorized to award not more than $10,000,000 of funds appropriated to the Department of Justice for these purposes for each of fiscal years 2021 through 2025.